neldivad/neldivad.github.io/blog/2025/04-12-post-gen-z-cant-retire-until-this-changes.md

 ### What needs to change?
 Money printing needs to go away.

-Office jobs needs to go away.
+Fake email jobs needs to go away.

-Dual-income needs to go away. [^6]
+Dual-income needs to go away. [^7]

-[^6]: Dual income is a natural consequence to higher cost of living.
+[^7]: Dual income is a natural consequence to higher cost of living.
 Maybe it will naturally go away when entrepreneurship becomes more rewarding, and money stops being devalued all the time.

-The celebrity status and culture of elite education and elite jobs (in professional services) needs to go away. [^7]
+The celebrity status and culture of elite education, elite jobs (AKA professional services) needs to go away. [^8]

-[^7]: By taking away the social status from a parasiting way of life, we can encourage more productive way of living.
-Parasite is a strong word, but its functionally true -- the more people employed in professional service industry, the harder it is for anyone else to create wealth.
+[^8]: By taking away the social status from a parasiting way of life, we can encourage more productive way of living.
+Parasite is a strong word, but its functionally true -- the more people employed in professional service industry, the harder it is for others to create wealth.

 ### What can I change?